 - Did the employer direct the employee to travel to a specified place or in a specific manner?

 - Does the employment reasonably necessitate the employee to travel to a specified place or in a specific manner?

 Although no one factor or combination of factors is outcome determinative, they are factors the court might consider when providing coverage for a work-related injury or death.
 The courts often struggle with complicated fact-specific analysis.
 Every case is unique, and not all claims are afforded coverage under the law.
 The presentation of the facts is critical when asking the judge to order coverage.

-If you are looking for an attorney who does not shy away from a fight I can help.
+If you are looking for an attorney who does not shy away from a fight, I can help.
 For many years, I have litigated more workers’ compensation cases in Glenwood Springs than any other attorney.
 I get results for my clients.
-If you were injured or a loved one was killed while working and you have been denied benefits, for any reason – call me.
-You can meet with me for free to discuss your claim, and I can give you useful information and represent you and help you get what you are entitled to receive under the Colorado Workers’ Compensation Act.
+If you were injured or a loved one was killed while working, and you have been denied benefits for any reason, call me.
+You can meet with me for free to discuss your claim.
+I can give you useful information, represent you, and help you get what you are entitled to receive under the Colorado Workers’ Compensation Act.
 This law is complicated.
 Allow me to help you achieve the best possible result!